nordeck/matrix-neoboard/docs/adrs/adr009-matrix-rtc-livekit.md

 and stability issues we encountered when using the peer-to-peer full-mesh approach.

 When MatrixRTC was evaluated previously, there were a number of issues that have since been resolved.
-Widgets now [have access to the user's own device id](widget-api-device-id) and since the introduction of initial support for [MSC4143](MSC4143) in Element Web, via the Group Calls feature, data-only calls are no longer displayed in the timeline.
+Widgets now [have access to the user's own device id][widget-api-device-id] and since the introduction of initial support for [MSC4143][MSC4143] in Element Web, via the Group Calls feature, data-only calls are no longer displayed in the timeline.

 MatrixRTC also aims to define a set of generic state event primitives that